 Two spies slide an initially stationary 225 kg safe 8.50 m along a straight line towards their truck.
-Spy 001 pushes 12.0 N at an angle 30 degrees to horizontal.
+Spy 001 pushes 12.0 N at an angle of 30 degrees to horizontal.
 Spy 002 pulls at an angle of 40 degrees from horizontal.
 The floor is frictionless (they're stealing the safe from an ice rink).

-- b) During the displacement, what is the work done on the safe by it's own weight and the normal force from the floor? - c) What is the speed of the safe at the end of the displacement.
+- a) What is the total work done on the safe during the 8.5 m displacement. - b) During the displacement, what is the work done on the safe by it's own weight and the normal force from the floor? - c) What is the speed of the safe at the end of the displacement.